Child Support by Court Order

 Child Support Orders as Part of the Divorce Process

-Child Support Orders and Unmarried Parents
+Child Support Court Orders and Unmarried Parents

-The court will usually enter a child support order only after parental status has been established -- meaning that either the father has acknowledged that he is the child's parent, or biological fatherhood has been shown through a paternity action.
-As in divorce cases, the court will arrive at a dollar amount for child support based on the state's child support guidelines.
+The court will usually enter a child support order only after the parentage has been established.
+Either the father has acknowledged that he is the child's parent, or a paternity action has shown biological fatherhood.

 Child Support Court Orders and State Services

-(Note: This state agency may be a smaller branch of a larger state organization, i.e. the District of Columbia Attorney General office's Division of Child Support, or may be its own state agency, i.e. California's Department of Child Support Services.)
+Every state has a department or agency that provides child support enforcement services and child support programs.
+That state agency may be a smaller branch of a larger state organization, i.e., the District of Columbia Attorney General's Office, Division of Child Support.
+It could also be its own state agency, i.e., California's Department of Child Support Services.

-Function of Child Support Orders
+The Function of Child Support Court Orders

 Enforcement of Child Support Court Orders